 Residential properties are only allowed to have Level 1 or Level 2 charging stations.
 In general, most Level 1 charging stations don’t require a permit at all.
 However, one exception is if you need to install a new 120V outlet, in which case you will need to apply for an electrical permit from your local authorities.

-A Level 2 charging station on residential property will require an electrical permit and possibly a mechanical permit if mechanical ventilation is required.
+Level 2 Tesla chargers require a permit to be installed.
+Such a charging station on residential property will require an electrical permit and possibly a mechanical permit if mechanical ventilation is required.

 For multifamily properties, the general requirement is that any charging station is placed in an assigned parking space.
 To do this, one must obtain a Simple Projects Permit.